 Is IoT the answer manufacturers are seeking?

-IoT has a proven track record of predicting maintenance issues along with the processes and businesses in general.
+IoT has a proven track record of predicting maintenance issues along with processes and businesses in general.
 It can also deploy preventative measures.
-Ever since its advent, IoT has helped improve customer satisfaction and boost profits and productivity and continues to do.
+Ever since its advent, IoT has helped improve customer satisfaction and boost profits and productivity and continues to do so.

-With IoT gradually paving the way across the manufacturing sector, we can expect to see massive transformational opportunities for businesses.
+With IoT gradually paving the way across the manufacturing sector, we can expect massive transformational business opportunities.

 The connected world is transforming the manufacturing industry.
 The IoT technology for Industry 4.0 is a powerful tool for industrial organizations to improve process visibility, streamline workflows, and become more efficient.